 A friend of mine recently joined a new company and knew he shouldn’t have.
 The hiring process was awful, the contract was wrong, the first day was a disaster.
 He said to me “WTF have I done?”.

 It reminded me of a time I joined a new company and quit after just 8 days.
 It reminded me of a time I joined a company and didn’t have a laptop for 4 days – despite it being a laptop based job.
 It reminded me of a time I went for an interview and was told there were no “right or wrong answers” but I didn’t get the job.
-Or the time it took 5 weeks for someone to respond to whether or not I got the job.
+Or the time it took 5 weeks for someone to respond to whether or not I was successful the job – I was, but I’d got something else by then.
 Or the time I got asked “Do you have any physical difficulties” (You can’t ask that question).

 You get the point.
 Not every company is on top form when it comes to hiring technology professionals.

 The reality is that good professionals are in demand – so why do so few companies put in the effort to snaffle that talent quickly and with dignity?